aditya2695/Football-Player-Performance-Analysis/README.md

 # Football Analytics Project

 This project is a personal GitHub project that focuses on football analytics.
 It includes various tasks related to data analysis and visualization of football player performance.
-Please note that this project is an independent effort and is not associated with any specific company or organization.

 ### Part 1: Player Performance Visualization